gopalk15/DevOpsK8/README.md

 ### Deploy Postgresql

-- the deployment yaml file found in `/deployment` creates a postgres pod and service
+- the deployment yaml file found in `/deployment` creates a postgres pod and service and creates a config map for postgres db

     `kubectl create -f .\\deployment\\postgres-deployment.yaml`